perracodex/ktask/README.md

 ### Preface

 [KTask](https://github.com/perracodex/KTask) serves as a comprehensive example of a scheduler-based notification system.
-It showcases dispatching of Emails and Slack notifications at scheduled times.
+It showcases dispatching of tasks at scheduled times, for example sending emails, Slack messages, or any other custom action.

-The system allows for scheduling notifications to be sent either immediately or at a specified future time to multiple recipients.
+The system allows for scheduling tasks to be sent either immediately or at a specified future time to multiple recipients.

-For functionality, the necessary credentials must be configured either for Email and/or Slack services.
+If a task is sent with a past date, it will be dispatched either immediately or at the next available time.

+For functionality, and concretely for the supplied notification samples, the necessary credentials must be configured either for Email and/or Slack services.
 These credentials should be specified in the project's `application.conf` and `env` files.

 ---

 ### Features

-* Scheduling: Configure notifications for immediate delivery or schedule them for future deployment.
+* Scheduling: Configure notifications for immediate delivery or scheduled for future deployment.
-* Multi-Channel Support: Dispatch notifications either via email or Slack.
+* Extendable: Dispatch notifications either via email or Slack.
+Easily extendable to other types of notifications or custom actions.
-* Administration: View, pause, resume, and delete scheduled notifications through dedicated endpoints.
+* Administration: View, pause, resume, and delete scheduled tasks through dedicated REST endpoints.
-* Dashboard: A dashboard sample to view and manage scheduled tasks.
+* Dashboard: A dashboard sample is available to view and manage scheduled tasks.

 ---